LinkChess/website/docs/deployment.md

     ```bash
     ./deploy.sh
     ```
-3.  **Enter Password:** The script will prompt you multiple times for the server's root password (`PS2jghwr626Wl39JJU`).
-Enter it each time it asks.
+3.  **Enter Credentials:** The script will prompt you multiple times for the server's password (if using password authentication).
+Enter it each time it asks. **Using SSH keys is strongly recommended for better security and convenience.**
 4.  **Verify:** Once the script finishes, it will output "Deployment complete!".
     *   Open your web browser and navigate to `https://chesslink.site`.
     *   Test the main page and specifically navigate directly to `/demo`, `/play`, and `/sounds` to ensure they load correctly.